For how the farm shop evolved, survived a catastrophic fire and went on to rebuild, read our story.

 ……………… And after all that shopping enjoy a coffee or light lunch in Rebecca’s Kitchen.

-We sell an extensive range of cheese.
-These include many locally made within the county of Warwickshire and the counties that immediately border Warwickshire.
-Cheeses with a red label are those designated as local to the farm shop and feature mature Warwickshire, Sparkenhoe Red Leicester, Berkswell, Cobblers Nibble and many more.
-Aside from these very local cheese you will find all the major territorial cheeses on display on our deli
+We sell an extensive range of local cheese.
+As we are based in Warwickshire the counter stocks many cheeses made in Warwickshire and the counties that immediately border.
+Cheeses with a red label are those designated as a local cheese to the farm shop and feature mature Warwickshire, Sparkenhoe Red Leicester, Berkswell, Cobblers Nibble and many more.
+Aside from these very local cheeses you will find all the major territorial

 We try and stock as much local and seasonal produce as possible.
 Just a few of the local producers we stock are highlighted below.
 The bread we sell is baked locally at Little Walton, Pailton, by the Revel Bakery and is less than 2 miles away.
 We have quite a long history with the Revel Bakery.
 Before the devastating fire of 26th June 2016, which destroyed our old shop the